The geometry of 2-calibrated manifolds: The main theorem

-Theorem \ref{thm:main2} -to be introduced- suffices for our applications; the proof of theorem \ref{thm:main1} -which is left to the interested reader- is a suitable modification of the proof of theorem 1.1. in \cite{Au01}, being the main difference the use of a local estimated transversality along $D_h$ to $\bf 0$ for A.H. functions $f_k\colon \mathbb{C}^n\times\mathbb{R}\rightarrow \mathbb{C}^m$.
+Theorem \ref{thm:main2} -to be introduced- suffices for our applications; the proof of theorem \ref{thm:main1} -which is left to the interested reader- is a suitable modification of the proof of theorem 1.1. in \cite{Au01}, being the main difference the use of a result on local estimated transversality along $D_h$ to $\bf 0$ for A.H. functions $f_k\colon \mathbb{C}^n\times\mathbb{R}\rightarrow \mathbb{C}^m$.

-Observe that while for any $h\in \mathbb{N}$ we can bound $|\nabla_{D}^j(\tau_k-\sigma_k)|_{g_k},\;j=0,\dots,r+h$ by any arbitrarily small $\delta$, we cannot do the same for the full derivative.
-For that we just know $|\nabla_{D}^j(\tau_k-\sigma_k)|_{g_k}\leq C_j,\; \forall j\in \mathbb{N}$, with no control on the constants $C_j$.
-Moreover, the non-integrability of $D$ also forces us to work with sequences of A.H. functions all whose derivatives are controlled (even if we want to control the size of the perturbation along $D$ up to a finite order $h$); basically the derivatives along the directions of $D$ (up to some finite order $h$) will be arbitrarily small only if we have control for the full derivative of all the orders, and $k$ is chosen to be very large.
+Observe in theorem \ref{thm:main1} that while for any $h\in \mathbb{N}$ we can bound $|\nabla_{D}^j(\tau_k-\sigma_k)|_{g_k},\;j=0,\dots,r+h$, by any arbitrarily small $\delta$, we cannot do the same for the full derivative.
+For the latter it can be proven that $|\nabla^j(\tau_k-\sigma_k)|_{g_k}\leq C_j,\; \forall j\in \mathbb{N}$, where $C_j$ are constants independent of $k$ whose value we cannot control.
+Moreover the non-integrability of $D$ also forces us to work with sequences of A.H. functions all whose derivatives are controlled (even if we want to control the size of the perturbation along $D$ up to a finite order $h$); basically the derivatives along the directions of $D$ (up to some finite order $h$) will be arbitrarily small only if we have control for the full derivative of all the orders, and $k$ is chosen to be very large.

-We can prove a \emph{strong transversality} result for symplectic manifolds with distribution $G$ along compact 2-calibrated subvarieties.
+We can prove a strong transversality result for symplectic manifolds with distribution $G$ along compact 2-calibrated subvarieties.